Years published: 1990, 1995, 1997, 2001, 2002, 2008, 2012, 2015, 2018, 2023

 In addition, many patients with RTS have sparse scalp hair, and some may have complete baldness (alopecia).
-In many cases, eyebrows, eyelashes, and body hair may also be sparse or absent.
+In many people, eyebrows, eyelashes and body hair may also be sparse or absent.
 In some patients, the nails may be malformed (dystrophic) and/or unusually small (hypoplastic).

 Between the ages of approximately two to seven years of age, some children with RTS may also develop sudden clouding of the lenses of both eyes (bilateral juvenile cataracts).
 Such cataracts typically are opaque, semisolid, white dots appearing on one broad or narrow area of an otherwise clear lens (zonular or lamellar cataract).
 Development of such cataracts may result in severe visual impairment or loss within weeks, and prompt surgical intervention by an eye specialist (ophthalmologist) can usually restore vision.

 Growth and development

-A large percentage of individuals with RTS experience abnormally slow growth before and after birth (prenatal and postnatal growth retardation), leading to mild to moderate small stature.
+A large percentage of individuals with RTS experience abnormally slow growth before and after birth (prenatal and postnatal growth delay), leading to mild to moderate small stature.
 This small stature is symmetrical for height and weight, and patients have proportional development of the upper and lower body.

 Bones and teeth

 A large percentage of patients have bone abnormalities that may or may not be visible clinically.
-One of the most obvious abnormalities is a radial ray defect, which is manifest as small, malformed or missing thumbs or shortened forearms.
-Other bones in the body, particularly those in the arms, hands, and legs, can also be abnormally formed, shortened, or fused, and some of these bone findings can only be seen on x-rays.
+One of the most obvious abnormalities is a radial ray defect which manifests as small, malformed or missing thumbs or shortened forearms.
+Other bones in the body, particularly those in the arms, hands and legs, can also be abnormally formed, shortened, or fused, and some of these bone findings can only be seen on x-rays.
 Some patients may also have characteristic abnormalities of the craniofacial area including a prominent forehead (frontal bossing) or a sunken nasal bridge (saddle nose).
 Patients may also have decreased bone density (osteopenia or osteoporosis) which in severe cases could lead to fractures.
 The teeth in patients with RTS may be small or malformed.

 Gastrointestinal and feeding

 Many infants and young children with RTS experience gastrointestinal disturbances including non-specific vomiting and diarrhea that are often attributed to intolerance of milk or formula.
 Some patients require feeding tubes to maintain nutritional intake.
-However, in virtually all cases, these issues resolve by later childhood.
+However, in virtually all patients, these issues resolve by later childhood.